cowrie/cowrie/INSTALL.md

 ### Step 5: Install configuration file
 The configuration for Cowrie is stored in `cowrie.cfg.dist` and `cowrie.cfg`.
-Both files are read on startup, where entries from cowrie.cfg take precedence.
+Both files are combined on startup, where entries from cowrie.cfg take precedence.
 The .dist file can be overwritten by upgrades, cowrie.cfg will not be touched.
 To run with a standard configuration, there is no need to change anything.
 To enable telnet,